 At one of Hilton’s commercial mine claim operations located in the Borrego Badlands near the Salton Sea, he and his partner Dr. Harry Berman discovered in 1936 a deposit of pure crystal calcite (calcium carbonate) known as Iceland spar.
 A natural polarizer, this form of high-clarity, transparent calcite exhibits certain optical qualities such as birefringence, which causes the crystal to refract light into two separate images.
 This same optical-grade material first mined by Hilton and his friend Guy Hazen was later sold to Edwin H. Land’s Polaroid Corporation for the production of precision WWII gun sights used in anti-aircraft target weaponry that some claim gave the U.S. military a leading technological edge over their enemy.

-Iceland spar is also thought to have been an important navigational aid for the Vikings in finding the North Atlantic under cloudy conditions.
+“Sunstone” (thought to be Iceland spar) is speculated to have been an important navigational aid for Vikings sailing the North Atlantic under cloudy conditions.
 Using its polarizing qualities, sailors could determine the position of the sun within a few degrees.
 More recently, Iceland spar is being used in research to make objects invisible in visible light.

 One gentleman named Kent S. Knowlton, who was featured in the August 1939 issue of Popular Science, built a collection called “The Original Rock Dinner” displayed as a tabletop meal that consisted of rib steak, potatoes, cauliflower, baked squash, turnips, desert clams, head cheese, pigs’ knuckles, peanut candy, ginger cakes, salad, piccalilli sauce, potato chips, mint jello, liverwurst and other mid-century culinary delicacies all sourced in or nearby Randsburg, California.
 The table salt was real and the pepper was black sand.
 The paper menu stated that if the diner felt dentally challenged by these “petrified foods” they could “rent” a set of teeth in the form of a fossilized elephant’s jawbone.
 This unusual collection continues to be on display at the Rand Desert Museum in Randsburg, California.